Structural Properties of Bichromatic Non-crossing Matchings: Orbits and their properties

 We define $z_i$ to be the number of red points minus the number of blue points in $\p{0}{i-1}$.
-All these values can be calculated in $O(n)$ time, since $z_{i} = z_{i-1} \pm 1$, where we take the plus sign if the point $i-1$ is red, and the minus sign if it is blue.
-If for $i_0$ we take $i$ for which $z_i$ is minimum, breaking ties arbitrarily, it is straightforward to check that the above condition is satisfied.
+All these values can be computed in $O(n)$ time, since $z_{i} = z_{i-1} \pm 1$, where we take the plus sign if the point $i-1$ is red, and the minus sign if it is blue.
+For $i_0$ we take $i$ for which $z_i$ is minimum, breaking ties arbitrarily.
+It is straightforward to check that the above condition is satisfied: if there were a $j$ such that $\p{i_0}{j}$ is blue-heavy, then $z_j$ would have been less than $z_{i_0}$, which is impossible due to the way we selected $i_0$.

-Now, to calculate the function $o$ in all the red points, we run the following algorithm.
+To compute the function $o$ in all the red points, we run the following algorithm.

 \algo{ \State Find $i_0$ as described. \State Create new empty stack $\mathcal{S}$. \For {$i \in \p{i_0}{i_0-1}$} \If {$i \in R$} \State $\mathcal{S}.Push(i)$ \Else \State $j \leftarrow \mathcal{S}.Pop()$ \State $o(j) \leftarrow i$ \EndIf \EndFor }